-The selection process is a two-step process: Departmental/College clearance and then selection by APAEP based on a number of factors (disciplinary need, for example).
+There is a two-step selection process: Departmental/College clearance and then selection by APAEP based on a number of factors (disciplinary need, for example).

-Faculty approved for consideration in the first step will then be given the APAEP Teaching application, attaching the approvals of both Chair and Dean as well as a current curriculum vitae.
+Faculty approved for consideration will then be given the APAEP Teaching application, attaching the approvals of both Chair and Dean, as well as a current curriculum vitae.
 The College will then forward all of these materials to Kyes Stevens and her staff for vetting and approval.